GSA/piv-guides/pages/template-2.md

 This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
 The text within each step should walk the user directly through exactly what they need to do to complete the procedure.

+**Use additional Headings, as needed:**

-## This Is a Second-Level Heading (Use other Headings as needed)
+## This Is a Second-Level Heading
 ### This is a third-level heading
 #### This is a fourth-level heading
 ##### This is a fifth-level heading

+**Number List Items:**

 1. Step 1 of procedure 1.
-(Numbered List item)
+(Numbered List item - Indent 2 spaces, enter a number, and add 1 space.)
 2. Step 2 of procedure 1.
 (Numbered List item)

   > **Note:** or call-out needed. (**Citation??**)

+**Add one Alert with reference to others in More Markdown Syntax**

 # Title of Procedure 2 (Heading 1)